lumberjackdev/website/_posts/2020-02-27-spring-data-jdbc.md

 @Query("select * from Book b where b.title = :title")
 Optional<Book> findByTitle(@Param("title") String title);
 ```
 And now the test passes!
-You'll need to keep this in mind when defining custom repository methods.
+We need to keep this in mind when defining custom repository methods.

 ### Relationships
 Like query methods, Spring Data JDBC also takes a different approach to relationships.
-Mainly that there is no lazy loading, so if you ever don't want a relationship on an Entity, just leave it off of the class.
-This comes from the concept that in Domain Driven Design our entities that we'll be fetching are aggregate roots, so by design aggregates should be pulling back other classes.
+Mainly that there is no lazy loading, so if you ever don't want a relationship on an Entity, leave it off of the class.
+This comes from the concept that in Domain Driven Design our entities that we are fetching are aggregate roots, so by design aggregates should be pulling back other classes.

 #### One-to-One
-For One-to-One and One-to-Many relationships, we'll be using the same `@MappedCollection` annotation.
-First, we'll look at One-to-One relationships.
-In this case, there will be a `UserAccount` object with a reference to an `Address`.
+For One-to-One and One-to-Many relationships, we use the same `@MappedCollection` annotation.
+First, welook at One-to-One relationships.
+In this case, there is be a `UserAccount` object with a reference to an `Address`.
 Here's the associated sql:

 ```sql
 create table address